 Learn how to utilize the evidence to support the proper conclusion in cases involving the death of a child.
 Discuss possible causes of death and gain best practices and tips including various investigative steps for first responders to evidence collection, witness and suspect interviews, and medical examination, and legal issues for prosecution.

-Registration Deadline: June 3, 2019.
-Cases involving the death of a child, whether of natural causes or by unintentional or intentional harm, are traumatic and difficult.
+**Registration for this class is at capacity.** Cases involving the death of a child, whether of natural causes or by unintentional or intentional harm, are traumatic and difficult.
 Assumptions about the cause and manner of this death must be avoided, and this training will focus on utilizing the evidence to support the proper conclusion.
 This 4-day training provides new and experienced law enforcement, CPS, prosecutors and other child serving professionals with up-to-date practices and tips for the investigation of unexplained child deaths.